 California: Channel Islands National Park

 Experience California the way it used to be at Channel Islands National Park.
 The chain of islands is one of the best free national parks for an away-from-it-all experience.
 Bring your snorkel and fins to explore kelp forests, sea caves and coves of colorful fish.
-Or, explore island trails and relax on a remote beach, a little patch of paradise you’ll likely have all to yourself.
-Note that you might need to pay for a boat or plane ride to the islands.
+Or, explore island trails and relax on a remote beach, a little patch of paradise you might have all to yourself.
+Note that you will need to pay for a boat or plane ride to the islands.

 Colorado: Hovenweep National Monument

-Discover six prehistoric villages that once housed more than 2,500 people between 500 and 1300 A.D.
-See multistory towers clinging to the edge of rocky cliffs.
+Discover six prehistoric villages that once housed more than 2,500 people between A.D.
+500 and 1300, and you can still see multistory towers clinging to the edge of rocky cliffs.
 The park is a designated International Dark Sky Park, making it one of the best places to go stargazing.

 Connecticut: Weir Farm National Historic Site